microsoft/secure-azureai-agent/eval/README_RAG_EVALUATION.md

 This module provides a comprehensive evaluation system for RAG (Retrieval Augmented Generation) systems built with Azure AI Search and Azure OpenAI, using the RAGAS evaluation framework.

+## Sample Data

+The project includes sample data for demonstrating and testing the RAG system:

+- **ContosoTelecom社内資料.pdf**: A fictional Japanese corporate document containing:
+  - Product and service information for Contoso Telecom
+  - Technical support procedures and troubleshooting guides
+  - Internal policies and procedures
+  - Sample content designed for RAG search and Q&A testing

+This sample document is located at the project root and serves as test data for evaluating:
+- Document indexing and chunking strategies
+- Semantic search accuracy
+- Japanese language processing capabilities
+- Q&A generation and evaluation

 ## Features

 - **Secure Authentication**: Uses Azure Managed Identity for credential management